DCMZ88/internship/Week 4/Neural Networks.md

 ## Structure of a neural network
 - ### Input layer
 - ### Hidden layer
+  - Made up fully connected layers ( linear layers ) which are usually paired with activation functions to introduce non-linearity.
 - ### Output layer
     - Depends on the use of the neural network
         - Binary Classification ( Sigmoid Function )